Steal What’s Working on 𝕏 (Twitter) in 2025

 This exact phrase

-typing words into ‘This exact phrase’ will search for only tweets that match the entire phrase — not any of the words in isolation or in an order that doesn’t match the exact phrasing of your query.
+Typing words into ‘This exact phrase’ will search for only tweets that match the entire phrase, not any of the words in isolation or in an order that doesn’t match the exact phrasing of your query.

 Any of these words

-Any of these words sounds very similar to ‘all of these words’ but there is a key distinction.
+Any of these words sounds very similar to ‘all of these words’, but there is a key distinction.
 ‘Any of these words’ will search for the words and return tweets that match at least one of the words — it’s almost like doing a bunch of parallel searches for one word each, rather than searching for an overall keyword phrase.

 None of these words

-Just as you’d expect, this one conducts a search that includes ‘none of these words’.
-Honestly, we find this one not particularly useful in isolation, except maybe if you something is annoying you and you want to search “all of Twitter except the current thing that’s happening today”.
-It’s a pretty broad search, still, to search for ‘everything except these few words’.
-Still, you may find use for it to conduct broad, wide searches that mute a few topics you don’t want to hear about.
+As you’d expect, this one conducts a search that excludes ‘none of these words’.
+Honestly, we find this one not particularly useful in isolation, except maybe if something is annoying you and you want to search “all of Twitter except the current thing that’s happening today”.

 These hashtags

-These hashtags is something you can use to type in some words and track tweets that specifically have those terms included as hashtags in the tweet.
-This is helpful if certain hashtags tend to be associated with a certain topic, theme, or meme: like #copywriting.
+“These hashtags” is something you can use to type in some words and track tweets that specifically have those terms included as hashtags in the tweet.
+This is helpful if specific hashtags are consistently associated with a particular topic, theme, or meme, such as #copywriting.

-Relative to five or ten years ago, people don’t tend to classify all their tweets with hashtag accompaniments any more, so use this for specific types of searches and not as a replacement for regular Advanced keyword searches.
+Relative to five or ten years ago, people don’t tend to classify all their tweets with hashtag accompaniments anymore, so use this for specific types of searches and not as a replacement for regular Advanced keyword searches.

-Language and Accounts
+Language

 advanced search Accounts